Herman Roebbers, Trainer

 However, I have limited myself here to tooling and chip settings.
 With additional measures in other areas, tens of percent extra improvement can be achieved.
 Therefore, an embedded system without batteries is within reach.

-This article is written by Pieter Edelman, tech editor of Bits&Chips.
+This article is published by Bits&Chips.

 Recommendation by former participants